 We absolutely love loading up our fajitas with all kinds of goodies.
 I, of course, love adding lots of slices of the peppers and onions that cooked with the fajitas.
 We use flour tortillas at home, but you can certainly make them with corn tortillas.

-Our favorite toppings include pico de gallo, sour cream, (though we prefer mantequilla like this one), queso fresco or shredded Mexican blend cheese, avocado slices or fresh homemade guacamole.
+Our favorite toppings include pico de gallo, sour cream, (though we prefer mantequilla), queso fresco or shredded Mexican blend cheese, avocado slices, or fresh homemade guacamole.
 There are so many yummy options for toppings!